-To request permission for film, TV, advertising, video games, YouTube or more please use this form and we will look forward to reviewing your request.
+To request permission for film, TV, advertising, video games, YouTube or more please use this form.

-If you need further assistance please contact us at email@example.com.
+If you need further assistance please contact firstname.lastname@example.org.

 Note that synchronization licenses are for video products (DVDs, YouTube videos, other web videos, etc).
 If you are creating an audio-only product, such as CDs or for online streaming, you need a mechanical license.